Health Care Assessments and Plans

-If no plan exists, the Social Worker should arrange an assessment so that a plan can be drawn up and available for the child's first Child Looked After Review which will take place within 20 working days.
+If no plan exists, the social worker should arrange an assessment so that a plan can be drawn up and available for the child's first looked after review which will take place within 20 working days.

 Before a Health Assessment takes place, social workers must complete Part A of the CoramBAAF 'Initial Health Assessment Form' to ensure it is available at the time of the appointment.

 In order for the Health Assessment to be conducted, the social worker must ensure that the parent(s) have given consent - this will usually be recorded on the Placement Information Record/Initial Health Assessment Form at the point of becoming Looked After.

 The health professional conducting the assessment will complete a relevant CoramBAAF Form and a Health Plan, which should be passed to the child's social worker - who should give copies to carers/residential staff.